cuberat/dstatsaggjson/README.md

 Options:

   -del string
-        Alternate delimiter between key and JSON object (default "\t") -limit limit
+    	Alternate delimiter between key and JSON object (default "\t") -help
+    	Display this help message
+  -limit limit
     	If more than limit unique keys are found, the data will be flushed to output and aggregation starts over.
 A limit of zero means no limit.
   -outfile string
     	Output file (defaults to standard output)
+  -sort
+    	Sort output

 ## Description